Colorado Highways:

 Smallest Counties:

 Population densities show how closely packed together people are.
 It is expressed as persons per square mile and is found by dividing a county's population by its area.
 Here are my calculations for the most and least densely populated counties in Colorado.
-Populations are July 1, 2005 Census estimates.
-Areas are land areas excluding water, tabulated by the 2000 Census.
+Populations are 2010 Census numbers.
+Areas are land areas excluding water, tabulated by the 2010 Census.

 Most Dense